tuan188/MGiGen/README.md

 ## 5. Create init method for model:

-Copy model text to clipboard then using command:
+Copy model to the pasteboard then use command:

 ```
-$ python it.py init
+$ igen init
 ```

 For example :

-Copy model text to clipboard:
+Copy the following text to the pasteboard:

 ```
 struct Product {